Creating a Studio project

 Section titled “Start from a template”Step 1 — Open the wizard

-Section titled “Step 1 — Open the wizard”Navigate to Studio and click New Project, then select Start from Template.
+Section titled “Step 1 — Open the wizard”From the Quant Dashboard, open the Create Studio Project screen and select Start from Template.

 Step 2 — Choose a template

-Section titled “Step 2 — Choose a template”Browse the available templates and select a framework.
-Options include Astro blog, docs, portfolio, and more.
+Section titled “Step 2 — Choose a template”Browse the Studio-ready templates pulled from the quantcdn-templates GitHub organisation.
 Each template is a fully configured Astro project with content collections, layouts, and example content already in place.

 Step 3 — Connect GitHub